dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 The CLI shall provide the following guarantees regarding module initialization:

-1. A module initializer is executed at, or sometime before, first access to any types, methods, or data defined in the module.
+1. A module initializer is executed at, or sometime before, first access to any static field or first invocation of any method defined in the module.

 2. A module initializer shall run exactly once for any given module unless explicitly called by user code.